SGD Help: Fungal BLAST

+The Fungal BLAST search uses fungal sequences from GenBank.
+Sequences are updated periodically.
+Datasets are organized into meaningful taxonomic groupings.
 Note that for some species, only partial protein sequence datasets may be available.
 For these species, a BLASTP or BLASTX search may result in a false negative result.
-If a BLASTP or BLASTX search returns no or few hits, it is advisable to repeat the search using BLASTN or TBLASTN, which query nucleotide sequences and this will yield more comprehensive results.
+If a BLASTP or BLASTX search returns no or few hits, it is advisable to repeat the search using BLASTN or TBLASTN, which query nucleotide sequences and yield more comprehensive results.

 - Step 4: Run BLAST

 Note that you may want to change the default options, which are discussed below (see Using the BLAST Options to Refine Your Results) and in the BLAST documentation at NCBI.

 BLAST search results are returned directly to the user's web browser.